MrShoco/circle_cnn/README.md

 In general, the approach is to run FCNN network on the image and predict a grid of probabilities, relative coordinates and radiuses.
 Then aggregate that information to find the best center and radius assumption.
-The model easily achieves > 0.999@iou>0.7 score.
+The model achieves > 0.999@iou>0.7 score.

 Model structure is in the **core/circle_net.py** Training log is in the